 People tend to attract other like-minded people.
 This is especially true for social media, where everyone gets to choose who they interact with.
-The people that are endorsing the skills and expertise of your prospect may themselves be great prospects if you dig in far enough.
+The people that are endorsing the skills and expertise of your prospect may themselves be excellent prospects if you dig in far enough.

 Go into the “Skills & Endorsements” section of your prospects’ profile and begin looking through the people that have endorsed them.
 This area looks like this:

-Not only are they more likely to be the type of person that would be a good fit for your product or service, but they also have shown that they are active on LinkedIn besides simply having a profile.
+Not only are they more likely to be the type of person that would be a good fit for your product or service, but they also have shown that they are active on LinkedIn besides merely having a profile.

 #6) Use Alumni Search

 LinkedIn’s standard search feature isn’t the only tool at your disposal.
-The Alumni Search feature is absolutely useful in its own right.
+The Alumni Search feature is useful in its own right.
 It will let you search through the alumni of a given institution, find profiles, and provide you with other interesting data about the school and its current and former students.

 #7) See Who Engages with Your Prospects’ Content

-Scroll through your prospect’s updates (or if you see them on your own activity feed or through LinkedIn notifications) and keep an eye out for who your prospects are engaging with on the platform.
+Scroll through your prospect’s updates (or if you see them on your activity feed or through LinkedIn notifications) and keep an eye out for who your prospects are engaging with on the platform.
 Many of the people that interact with them may be good potential fits for your product.

-Their interactions with your prospect can also give you a jumping off point for the engagement.
-You have a mutual connection and you can use that connection as a basis for starting a conversation with them.
+Their interactions with your prospect can also give you a jumping-off point for the engagement.
+You have a mutual connection, and you can use that connection as a basis for starting a conversation with them.

 #8) Seek Out Those Who Engage With Your Content